NewsThink.org

 OMG!Christian fundamentalists are terrible at distinguishing true believers from non-believers!
 Many Christians believe that Donald Trump is one of them.
 Is it possible to be more gullible?

 David Kuo was the Deputy Director of the Bush Administration's Office of Faith-Based and Community Initiatives.
 He wrote a book titled Tempting Faith: An Inside Story of Political Seduction.
-He reveals that Dick Cheney and the Bush Administration's Office of Faith-based and Community Initiatives identified Christians as the most gullible group to exploit by Republicans.
+It reveals that Dick Cheney and the Bush Administration's Office of Faith-based and Community Initiatives identified Christians as the most gullible group to exploit by Republicans.

 This was so distressing to Kuo, an Evangelical Christian, that he went on TV to advocate that Christians “take a fast from politics” for a while.
 Watch the videos of his TV interviews below.